Skip to Main Content

 How do you know if your dog has a bladder infection?

-The most common signs of bladder infection in dogs include pain or difficulties urinating, blood in urine, or, in some cases, you may notice that your pup is only urinating in very small amounts but frequently.
+The most common signs of bladder infection in dogs include pain or difficulties urinating or blood in urine.
+In some cases, you may notice that your pup may be urinating frequently, but only in very small amounts.
 Other symptoms of bladder infections or urinary tract infections (UTIs) include:

 • Straining to urinate